AdobeDocs/experience-manager-core-components.en/contributing.md

 If you are a technical writer, program manager, or developer from the product team for an Adobe Experience Cloud solution, and it's your job to contribute to or author technical articles, you should use the private repository at `https://git.corp.adobe.com/AdobeDocs`.

 Adobe employees from other parts of the Adobe world should use the public repo for minor updates.

+## Contributor License Agreement

+All third-party contributions to this project must be accompanied by a signed contributor license agreement.
+This gives Adobe permission to redistribute your contributions as part of the project.
+[Sign our CLA.](https://opensource.adobe.com/cla.html) You only need to submit an Adobe CLA one time, so if you have submitted one previously, you are good to go!

 ## Tools and Setup